top of page

 The Fire Pit

-There's nothing like kicking back on the deck in front of the fire pit.
+There's nothing like kicking back on the deck in front of the 50,000 BTU fire pit.

-All you need to do is remove the cover and connect the hose to the propane tank that is under the plastic cover next to the deck.
+All you need to do is connect the fire pit to the propane tank that is conveniently located by the deck, in a buried plastic container.

 After you hook up the propane, there's an electric starter button on one corner of the fire pit, so just connect the tank, turn on the propane, push the button, and you have a fire.

-Note: I generally use the BBQ lighter, kept on the kitchen counter.
+Note: I generally use the BBQ lighter, kept on the kitchen counter, to light the fire pit.
 It's easier and more dependable than the electric starter.

 Please remember to turn off the gas and disconnect the tank before you go.

-All you need to do is remove the cover and connect the hose to the propane tank that is under the plastic cover next to the deck.
+All you need to do is connect the fire pit to the propane tank that is conveniently located by the deck, in a buried plastic container.

 After you hook up the propane, there's an electric starter button on one corner of the fire pit, so just connect the tank, turn on the propane, push the button, and you have a fire.

-Note: I generally use the BBQ lighter, kept on the kitchen counter.
+Note: I generally use the BBQ lighter, kept on the kitchen counter, to light the fire pit.
 It's easier and more dependable than the electric starter.

 Please remember to turn off the gas and disconnect the tank before you go.